bravecollective/slack-listener/README.md

 - Setup a cron job, example:
     ```
     35 */8 * * * user . /path/to/.env.sh && /path/to/bin/console run >> /path/to/results-`date +\%Y-\%m`.log
     ```
+## Updating the Database Schema

+If you're updating from a version without relay functionality, modify the messages table as follows:

+    ```sql
+    ALTER TABLE messages ADD relayed tinyint default 0 not null;
+    ```